Maddoc42/Android-Material-Icon-Generator/README.md

 are that of the stroke width of the original icon.

 For Inkscape users there is a nice tool that does the above conversion: "Path" -> "Stroke to Path".

+#### Paths do not have a fill color

+Only paths which have a fill color are imported.
+Any other paths are considered "invisble".

 ## Build